Automating the recognition of historical Chinese handwritten texts

 The International Dunhuang Project

 Established by the British Library in 1994, the International Dunhuang Project is an international collaborative programme including institutions from Europe, Asia and the US holding collections related to Dunhuang and other Silk Road sites.
 All partners aim to conserve, catalogue and digitise manuscripts, printed texts, paintings, textiles and artefacts under their custodianship and make them freely available online on a web platform.
+The National Library of China and the Dunhuang Academy, in China, are amongst the project’s key contributors.
 As part of this effort, and thanks to the generous support of a number of institutions and foundations, a large number of manuscripts from the Stein collection have been digitised and images have been made available on the IDP website (over 170,000 to date).

 Project scope and objectives

-Building upon this vast and well-curated digitised resource, the Library’s Digital Scholarship Department aims to promote the collection, enhance its searchability, and actively engage with innovative research using its data, through methods such as text mining and data visualisations.
-As part of this work, members of the Digital Scholarship team are engaging closely with the development of Optical Character Recognition (OCR) and Handwritten Text Recognition (HTR) systems for non-Western scripts.
+Building upon this vast and well-curated digitised resource, the Library’s Digital Research Team aims to promote the collection, enhance its searchability, and actively engage with innovative research using its data, through methods such as text mining and data visualisations.
+As part of this work, members of the Digital Research Team are engaging closely with the development of Optical Character Recognition (OCR) and Handwritten Text Recognition (HTR) systems for non-Western scripts.

 The Chevening Fellow will contribute to these efforts.
 They will research the current landscape of Chinese handwritten text recognition – looking into methods, challenges, tools and software.
 They will test our material with existing tools and demonstrate digital research opportunities arising from the availability of texts in machine-readable format.